Ready to Learn More?

 Transfer Options

 Electrical Engineering Technology graduates can transfer as a junior into the Bachelor of Science Electrical Engineering program at Milwaukee School of Engineering (MSOE).
-Additional transfer pathways include transfer into a Bachelor of Science in Physics at Edgewood College and into the UW-Platteville Electrical Engineering major through the UW-Platteville Engineering Partnership.
+Additional transfer pathways include transfer into a Bachelor of Science in Physics at Edgewood University and into the UW-Platteville Electrical Engineering major through the UW-Platteville Engineering Partnership.

 Program Details